Being Alone Is the Most Difficult Part

 But five years ago, Magda’s husband passed away.
 But she still had those she took care of to keep her company.

-Then, just last year, the elderly widow retired from her job caring for others.
+Then, just last year, the elderly widow retired from her job caring for others, leaving her alone.
 Now all she had were a small pension and those she’d see at the Fellowship-supported soup kitchen where she ate her meals.

-“Being alone is the most difficult part of my life,” Magda tells us when we deliver a food box.
-She’s thin, not having eaten much because the pandemic and Israel’s lockdown have kept her inside, and because she simply can’t afford to buy much food in the first place.
+“Being alone is the most difficult part of my life,” Magda says.
+She’s thin, not having eaten much because the pandemic kept her inside, and because she simply can’t afford to buy much food in the first place.

-But The Fellowship and our faithful friends learned of Magda’s sad situation — a situation we see more and more, with Israel’s elderly being stuck at home alone — and now Madga has “been receiving hot meals on a daily basis” and “food boxes for the holidays.”
+But The Fellowship and our faithful friends know of Magda’s sad situation, and now she has “been receiving hot meals on a daily basis” and “food boxes for the holidays.”

-More than the food, however, is the friendship this precious Jewish widow receives when Fellowship volunteers arrive at her home.
+She is especially excited for The Fellowship to visit during the upcoming High Holy Days, but for something more than just the nourishing food — the friendship this precious Jewish widow receives when Fellowship volunteers arrive at her home.
 “I’m so grateful for all the good that you do for me,” Magda says.
 “You are special people.”